MY METHOD

 When the shadow areas have dried completely, it is time to paint the smallest details and thin lines.
 Consider, for example, the electricity cables above a farm road in France.
 Once the painting has dried, all that remains is to remove the masking fluid and erase any pencil lines.

-Watch two making-of films of the painting process below this page
+Watch two making-of films of the painting process below.

 The painting is completed and ready to be digitized in high resolution.
 Because the painting is still attached to the plywood and is still completely smooth, this is the moment to photograph the work.
 I digitize my work so that I can sell it in my webshop as a high-quality Artprint.
 In my webshop you can order my work as high-quality Art Print on Canvas, Aluminum, HD Metal, Framed Photo Print, Acrylic Glass, Seamless Airtex Wallpaper or as Art Frame (Print on Canvas with or without acoustic function).

 WatercolorWall stands for creativity, originality and graphic excellence.
-Because I want to offer my customers the best quality and most beautiful wall decorations and customer service, I work together with Art Heroes who take care of the production and shipping of my artworks.
+Because I want to offer my customers the best quality and most beautiful wall decorations, i work together with the Dutch company Werk aan de Muur / Art Heroes who takes care of the production, shipping and customer service.

 Creative greeting!